Malekg4/JAVA-FRAMEWORKS/README.md

 •  Rename the file the persistent storage is saved to.<br>
 •  Modify the code to enforce that the inventory is between or at the minimum and maximum value.<br>

+For step G I started of by going to my Part.java file added a minInv and a maxInv fields on line 32.
+After that I made a constructor for my new fields and getter/ setters done in between lines 55 and 75.
+After that I went to my BootStrapData.java file and added max and min inventory values for all my different parts.
+This was pretty easy to do and was done in between lines 67 and 77.
+Then I went to my templates folder and opened the InhousePartForm and OutsourcedPartForm.
+In both files I added text inputs for both max and min inventory.
+I based my code on the already existing fields for name, price, inv etc. Once I finished that I went to my file explorer and changed the name of my database to "javaFrameworks" and also updated the name in my application.properties file in the resources folder so the names match.
+I then went back to the Part.java file and created a simple inventory validation method that returns a boolean value (true) if the inventory is a value in between the min and max values, it returns false otherwise.
+This method can be found at the bottom of the Part.java file on line 134.
+The last thing I did for this step wasFor both inhouse and outsourced part controller files, I added logic that uses the inventory validation method I created to generate an error message if the inventory is outside of range.
+This was conducted in an if statement between lines 44 and 50.

 <hr>

 H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:<br>